-Smart Mobility International Signs Partnership Agreement With IM Motors For UAE And Saudi Arabia
+Smart Mobility International Signs Partnership Agreement with IM Motors For UAE and Saudi Arabia

 In his opening speech, Mr. Moutaz Louis expressed enthusiasm about the partnership, noting:

 "Smart Mobility International is proud to be at the forefront of the new energy vehicle revolution in the region.
-As the exclusive distributor of IM Motors in the UAE and Saudi Arabia, we are not just launching a new brand-we are shaping a future defined by intelligent mobility, premium performance, and a deep commitment to sustainability."
+As the exclusive distributor of IM Motors in the UAE and Saudi Arabia, we’re not just launching a new brand - we’re shaping a future defined by intelligent mobility, premium performance, and a deep commitment to sustainability."

 The IM LS7 will be available first in its Battery Electric Vehicle (BEV) version, with a range-extended model to follow.
 Additional models, including the IM L7 sedan and IM LS6 SUV, will launch later this year in both BEV and Range-Extended Electric Vehicle (REEV) variants, expanding the portfolio of premium electric vehicles available to consumers in the region.